-The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+- The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+For example, extended opening hours. - The practice was a part of a local HUB, which provided weekday and weekend appointments with a GP and nurse when the practice was closed. - Telephone consultations were available for patients who were unable to attend the practice during its opening hours.